 The North Shore Moms is a small business that I earn revenue from by paid partnerships with local businesses.
 So businesses can advertise with us.
 (These posts are always marked as paid either with a note at the bottom of the blog post or a hashtag of #partner, #sponsor or #ad on social media.)

 Local moms and business owners can also reach out to be interviewed for our Meet a Mom series.
 This is limited to just a few moms a month, and I strive for variety in business type.
 So please note that I can’t publish interviews with everyone who asks, but I’m always happy to consider moms.

 North Shore residents with specific knowledge of a topic that would appeal to the moms, for example: best hiking spots with kids, how to know if your child needs speech therapy, and recipes (I love recipes!) can also be featured as guest posters on our site.
 To talk about any of these opportunities, just email me at [email protected].

 What is the best piece of mom advice you ever received?

 Everything is a phase: both the good and the bad.
 So be patient during the tough phases – they will pass, and do your best to enjoy the good phases!

 What’s your favorite thing to do when you need some “me” time?

-Yoga, drinking coffee quietly while it’s still hot, reading and visiting my happy place: Peaks Island, Maine.
+Yoga, drinking coffee quietly while it’s still hot, reading and visiting my happy place in Maine.